 - If requirements are met, the "Attendant Console" tab shows in your Nimbus app sidebar.
 At this point you may access the UI.

-On first startup Attendant Console will not show a lot of content to you, so we'll demonstrate some features on this example screenshot.
-Refer to the chapters below for further infos.
+On first startup Attendant Console will not show a lot of content to you, as no calls are currently handled.
+In order to explain the UI we'll demonstrate some features on this example screenshot instead.
+Refer to the chapters below for further info on each element.

 The queue lists incoming customer calls to your service(s).
 You can directly impact your queue via the "On/Off" Active toggle for the respective service.
 When being part of - and enabled (green status) for - multiple services, the Queue items are accumulated or removed in real-time, always sorted by "longest waiting caller" first.

 - The service toggle functionality has the same effect as enabling yourself within our "My Overview" or "My Services" Nimbus tab respectively.
 Team owners can set this toggle for you with immediate effect.

 - Queue entries not only show the related Service, but their call pickup controls may differ depending on the team's respective Workflows.
 Some calls may be distributed automatically while other services have manual "Pickup" controls enabled.